How do I manage the clock source for EC2 instances running Linux?

 By using an SSH client, you can find the current clock source, list the available clock sources, or change the clock source.

 Note: There are a variety of clock sources available for Hardware Virtual Machine (HVM) instances, such as Xen, Time Stamp Counter (TSC), High Precision Event Time (HPET), or Advanced Configuration and Power Interface Specification (ACPI).
-For EC2 instances that are launched on the AWS Xen Hypervisor, it's a best practice to use the tsc clock source.
+For EC2 instances launched on the AWS Xen Hypervisor, it's a best practice to use the tsc clock source.
 Other EC2 instance types, such as C5 or M5, use the AWS Nitro Hypervisor.
-The recommended clock source for the AWS Nitro Hypervisor is kvm-clock, as the tsc clock source isn't available for this platform.
+The recommended clock source for the AWS Nitro Hypervisor is kvm-clock.

 To find the clock source